William Nyhan

-William Leo Nyhan (born March 13, 1926) is an American physician best known as the co-discoverer of Lesch–Nyhan syndrome.
+William Leo Nyhan (March 13, 1926 – February 11, 2026) was an American physician best known as the co-discoverer of Lesch–Nyhan syndrome.

-Nyhan currently serves as professor of pediatrics at University of California, San Diego School of Medicine in La Jolla, California.
-He has held positions at Johns Hopkins School of Medicine and the Miller School of Medicine at the University of Miami, and has served on a number of advisory committees, pediatric advisory boards, and research foundation boards.
+Nyhan later served as professor of pediatrics at University of California, San Diego School of Medicine in La Jolla, California.
+He held positions at Johns Hopkins School of Medicine and the Miller School of Medicine at the University of Miami, and served on a number of advisory committees, pediatric advisory boards, and research foundation boards.

-Nyhan's areas of research span a variety of amino acid metabolism disorders, among them 4-hydroxybutyric aciduria, 3-methylglutaconyl-Co A hydratase deficiency, multiple carboxylase deficiency, methylmalonic acidemia, and propionic acidemia.
-He has studied the neuropathology of propionic acidemia, including the manifestation of basal ganglia infarction and its neurologic, non-metabolic presentation.
-Currently, he conducts research into the causes of progressive neurologic disability caused by methylmalonic acidemia following liver transplantation.
+His areas of research spanned a variety of amino acid metabolism disorders, among them 4-hydroxybutyric aciduria, 3-methylglutaconyl-Co A hydratase deficiency, multiple carboxylase deficiency, methylmalonic acidemia, and propionic acidemia.
+He studied the neuropathology of propionic acidemia, including the manifestation of basal ganglia infarction and its neurologic, non-metabolic presentation.
+He later conducted research into the causes of progressive neurologic disability caused by methylmalonic acidemia following liver transplantation.

-He is involved in the ongoing development of tandem mass spectrometry for use in newborn screening and research.
-In addition, he is investigating the use of dichloroacetate to treat a broad range of mitochondrial diseases that lead to lactic acidemia.
+He was involved in the ongoing development of tandem mass spectrometry for use in newborn screening and research.
+In addition, he was investigating the use of dichloroacetate to treat a broad range of mitochondrial diseases that lead to lactic acidemia.

+Nyhan died on February 11, 2026, at the age of 99.